launay12u/Boilerplate-API-node-express-sequelize/README.md

 ## Overview

 This is a boilerplate application for building REST APIs in Node.js using ES6 and Express.
-Intended for use with Postgres using Sequelize ORM.
+Intended for use with MySQL using Sequelize ORM.

 ### Features